Skip to Main Content

 March 18-20, 2026

-2026 is the 250th anniversary of the signing of the Declaration of Independence.
-In recognition of this milestone, the Shattuck Colonial American History Symposium will take place on the campus of California State University, Sacramento from March 18-20, 2026.
-Hosted by the Department of History at Sac State and the Peter H. Shattuck Endowment, the aim of the conference is to encourage reflection, discourse, and critical thinking about the past by bringing together historians, scholars, and students in meaningful discussions.
+As part of the 250th anniversary of the signing of the Declaration of Independence, the Shattuck Colonial American History Symposium will take place on the campus of California State University, Sacramento from March 18-20, 2026.
+Hosted by the Department of History at Sac State and the Peter H. Shattuck Endowment, the aim of the conference is to encourage reflection, discourse, and critical thinking about the past, the Declaration of Independence, its meaning, its history, and its legacy by bringing together historians, scholars, and students in meaningful discussions.

-We welcome papers and panels that examine early American history from 1607 to 1826.
-Like the previous symposium, the theme is Becoming Americans.
+We welcome traditional and non-traditional papers and panels that examine the Declaration and early American history from 1607 to 1826.
+The theme is Becoming Americans.

 • The title of the paper or panel.